OpenScan-org/OpenScan2/README.md

 After sticking to my [original code](https://github.com/OpenScanEu/OpenScan) for way to long, I have spent a lot of time rewriting and re-organizing the whole code/structure/documentation and started this new repository.
 This should make it much easier to collaborate, implement future updates and continue exploring the wonderful world of 3d scanning :)

+# IMPORTANT: THIS GUIDE IS NOT READY YET AND STILL NEEDS SOME TESTING, SO PLEASE USE THE PROVIDED RASPBIAN IMAGE INSTEAD.

 ## Main Features:
 * use your Raspberry Pi to take very consistent image sets for photogrammetry (other use cases should be possible to ;)